joshberger5/Temptare/Docs/prefabs.md

 - There is a spawn point at the end of the barrel which designates where the projectile will be fired projectile
 - Has a RigidBody
 - Has two BoxColliders to fit the shape of the object
-- has the LaunchProjectile script attached
+- has the [Launch Projectile](./Code/LaunchProjectile.html) script attached
 - Is an [XR Grab Interactable](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.0/manual/xr-grab-interactable.html), so the user can equip it

 ### Bullet